 Each year a new committee is chosen to review nominations and select award recipients.
 The committee evaluates the nominations based on how well they address the questions posed in the nomination form and the criteria of the specific award category.
-In some cases, committee members may speak to "additional contacts" given on the nomination form to gain further insight.
 The committee then meets to make its final selections.

 Individual recipients receive $2,000; teams receive up to $10,000 ($2,000 maximum per individual).
 Cash awards are considered additional pay and will have payroll taxes removed before issuance.